chicojunior/user-management-challenge/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-The command `npm run build:prod` creates a build optimzed to be used on the production environment/server.
+The command `npm run build:prod` creates a build optimized to be used on the production environment/server.

+## Token Expiration

+About the token expiration functionality, the default time for expiration is set to 7 minutes.
+This time can be changed on the constant TOKEN_TIMEOUT, set on core/constants.ts file.

 ## Registering/Creating new users

-For some reason I was only able to register users on reqres.in using known emails from their list on the resource /users [GET /users](https://reqres.in/api-docs/#/default/get_users).
-To test the register new user please, use some of the knwon emails listed here:
+For some reason, I was only able to register users on reqres.in using known emails from their list on the resource /users [GET /users](https://reqres.in/api-docs/#/default/get_users).
+To test the register new user please, use some of the known emails listed here:

 - george.bluth@reqres.in
 - janet.weaver@reqres.in